stryngs/piCopilot/README.md

 Friends don't let friends keep ESSIDs for extended times.

-5. Realize that there is no anonymity with Wireless, Bluetooth or most any of the common protocols the average person knows in 2021.
+5. Realize that there is no anonymity with Wireless or Bluetooth, to a point.
+The best of softwares have bugs, people hunt those bugs.
+Sometimes you keep your bug squishing techniques to yourself.
+Sometimes you share.

 The very backbone of how it works would snap in half if you tried to truly make yourself invisible to others.
 Who would they talk to if not you?
 Using Wireless or Bluetooth tells anyone within roughly 100 yards of your position, "I am here".

 6. Build a piCopilot and learn just how all of this works.

 Anyone can code.
-Anyone in 2021 should know the basics of how these common everyday protocols work.
+Anyone in 2021 has the unique opportunity to learn how these common everyday protocols work.
 Even if they'll never see it again, nor hear of it again; at least the seed was planted and maybe they'll remember.
 The possibilities for modules like idrop and the like are endless and yet very well common; you just didn't know it.
+You found this page didn't you?

 7. Press the communities like Motorola, Apple, ABC, Google, etc; press them that your security and privacy matter.
 The current model has none of that and it should rather be widespread and far-flung.
 If your phone doesn't have a way to randomize your MAC, you should be asking why.

-Out of the United States Ninth Circuit just such a thing happened; somewhat.
-Joffe -v- Google.
-Also known as 11-17483.
-Thirty and five pages.
-Brilliant, masterful and far-reaching by all rights.
-Eight years and going strong, yet how many of you are just finding out now for the first time?

-11-17483 is the precedence.
-What will you do with it?
+If you think your current randomization is good enough, boot up, run idrop and be surprised.

 ### Core packages
 * piCopilot